Thanks Giving Day's Turkey

 As an annual celebration of the harvest and its bounty, moreover, Thanksgiving falls under a category of festivals that spans cultures, continents and millennia.
 In ancient times, the Egyptians, Greeks and Romans feasted and paid tribute to their gods after the fall harvest.
 Thanksgiving also bears a resemblance to the ancient Jewish harvest festival of Sukkot.
 Finally, historians have noted that Native Americans had a rich tradition of commemorating the fall harvest with feasting and merrymaking long before Europeans set foot on their shores.

-5 Facts That Will Make You Want to Hug a Turkey, Not Eat One, This Thanksgiving
+- 45 million turkeys Killed for Thanks Giving Day.22 million for Christmas in the U.S.A.From CARE 25 Facts That Will Make You Want to Hug a Turkey, Not Eat One, This Thanksgiving

 http://www.care2.com/causes/5-facts-that-will-make-you-want-to-hug-a-turkey-not-eat-one-this-thanksgiving.html#ixzz3hP1l2GDY